Muay Thai Tonight

 Event

-The Muay Thai fights from Bangkok tonight are also broadcast on the True4U and GoSport channels.
+The Muay Thai fights from Bangkok tonight are also broadcast on Channel 8.

-The fight card for tonight's event in Bangkok can be found on the Facebook page of the Muay Thai promoter.
+The fight card for tonight's event in Bangkok can be found on the Facebook page of the Muay Thai stadium.

 Location